tariqelb/tariqelb/README.md

 # Intro

-Me: Hi there.
+👩‍💻: Hi there.

-Guess: hi how are you!?
+🤵: Hi how are you!?

-Me: fine, thanks , i hope you doing will
+👩‍💻: Fine, thanks , i hope you doing will

-Guess: who are you?
+🤵: who are you?

-Me: Did you see the profile image on the left?
+👩‍💻: Did you see the profile image on the left?

-Guess: Yep.
+🤵: Yep.

-Me: That's me — Tariq El Bouhali.
+👩‍💻: That's me — Tariq El Bouhali.

-Guess: And?
+🤵: And?

-Me: I am an artist painter, businessman, topographer, and software developer.
+👩‍💻: I am an artist painter, businessman, topographer, and software developer.
 I'm currently pursuing my studies at 1337 coding school.

-Guess: Interesting.
+🤵: Interesting.
 Can you tell us about your technical skills?

 Me: Check the link below , everything you need is there.
 Although, I will tell you about my soft skills: I am a problem solver, have strong critical thinking, I'm passionate, with long breathing.

-Guess: How can we reach you?
+🤵: How can we reach you?

-Me: The Easy and Correct way, through my email address, just send me an email.
+👩‍💻: The Easy and Correct way, through my email address, just send me an email.

-Guess: Thank you.
+🤵: Thank you for you time.

-User: You're welcome.
+👩‍💻: You're welcome.

 # Software developer